-Yes, you can
+Yes, you can!

 Did you really lose it?

 If that doesn't work, you can think back to the last place you had the AirPods, and maybe you can find the missing one there.
-At the minimum, by backtracking, you might be able to get close enough to the missing AirPod to activate the Find My iPhone feature.
+At the minimum, by backtracking, you might be able to get close enough to the missing AirPod to activate the Find My feature.

 To do this, you must first place both AirPods in the rechargeable case.
 From there, with the case open, check the status light.
 It should flash amber.
 Press and hold the setup button on the back of the case for five seconds.
 The status light should flash white.
-If it still flashes amber, connect the case to power, close the lid, and wait 10 minutes.
+If it still flashes amber, connect the case to power, close the lid, and wait 20 minutes.